 I have always been a book-lover and avid reader.
-But, a few years back the Lord spoke to my heart and convicted me about certain types of books I had been reading.
-Let’s say that the more sexually explicit the better it was.
+But, a few years back, the Lord spoke to my heart and convicted me about certain types of books I had been reading.
+Let’s say that the more sexually explicit, the better it was.
 Remember that I am writing this with Christian women in mind.
-This is coming from the heart of single woman who struggled with this subject for a long time.
+This comes from the heart of a single woman who struggled with this subject for a long time.

 I will come right out and say it; this book series is pure PORNOGRAPHY.

-As Christian women striving to grow closer in our relationship with God this is not acceptable reading.
-Neither is it “liberating” as many reviews have exclaimed.
+As Christian women striving to grow closer in our relationship with God, this is unacceptable reading.
+Neither is it “liberating,” as many reviews have exclaimed.

-Let me ask you this, if your husband had a stash of hidden porn magazines or you found him watching porn online how would you react?
+If your husband had a stash of hidden porn magazines or you found him watching porn online, how would you react?
 Would you be upset?
 Maybe even yell and scream?

-Men are visual, so they are naturally drawn to images, including image-based porn.
-Women are emotional and imaginative, and generally will be drawn to read written word porn that allows their imagination to run wild.
+Men are visual and naturally drawn to images, including image-based porn.
+Women are emotional and imaginative and generally will be drawn to read written word porn that allows their imagination to run wild.

-Women are openly reading this series, talking about them at the hairdressers and daydreaming about the possibilities of meeting someone like Christian Grey.
+Women are openly reading this series, discussing them at the hairdressers, and daydreaming about meeting someone like Christian Grey.

-Married women are expecting their husbands to live up to this make-believe man who lives in the pages of a book.
+Married women expect their husbands to live up to this make-believe man who lives in the pages of a book.
 I have heard women comparing their husbands to this “fake” man.
-How do Christian women think that this is going to help them get closer to their husbands and strengthen their marriages?
+How do Christian women think this will help them get closer to their husbands and strengthen their marriages?
 Over time erotica robs women of the enjoyment of real sex with their husbands.

-Single women this is not a healthy situation to put yourself in lusting after a fictitious man and comparing him to men that you may potentially meet and marry.
-Christian single women and porn is a whole other subject for another day.
+Single women, this is not a healthy situation to put yourself in, lusting after a fictitious man and comparing him to men you may meet and marry.
+Christian single women and porn are a whole other subject for another day.

-Barna Group surveyed 1,075 American adults in January (2013) to find out who is reading some popular titles.
-For the purpose of the research, "practicing faith Christians" were those who self-identified as Christian or Catholic, who had attended a church service in the last month and who strongly agreed that their faith is "very important" to them.
+Barna Group surveyed 1,075 American adults in January (2013) to find out who read some popular titles.
+For the purpose of the research, "practicing faith Christians" were those who self-identified as Christian or Catholic, had attended a church service in the last month, and strongly agreed that their faith is "very important" to them.

-According to the survey, the same proportions of practicing Christians (9%) have read Fifty Shades as among American adults (9%).
-Sixteen percent of women have read the bestseller among those adults who read Fifty Shades, one-in-five (19%) were practicing Christians.
+According to the survey, the same proportions of practicing Christians (9%) have read Fifty Shades among American adults (9%).
+Sixteen percent of women have read the bestseller among those adults who read Fifty Shades, and one in five (19%) were practicing Christians.